assen-totin/cdn/README.md

 ## Offloaded authorisation

-This method allows you to send the original URI plus some extra info to the authrosation body.
+This method allows you to send some extra info to the authrosation body.
 Thsi extra info may be:

 - The authorisation value, if configuration option `cdn_auth_method` is set to either `jwt` or `session`.
 - All HTTP headers, if configuration option `cdn_all_headers` is set to `yes`.